-Eastern region Western region T28/V28 - for medium commercial customers with an installed capacity of 200 - 299 kVA place different levels of demand on different components of our network assets such as sub- Any connections with this level of installed capacity are typically medium sized commercial customers with significantly higher average volumes than the T22/V22 price categories.
-Therefore, this group places increased demands on the upstream network assets and requires a slightly larger investment in on-site and upstream assets transmission, high voltage (11kV) and low voltage (400V) assets and typically require dedicated on-site assets such as transformers and associated switchgear T50/V40 - for large commercial customers with an installed capacity of 300 - 1499 kVA W50 - for large commercial customers with an installed capacity of 301 - 1499 kVA.
-Any connections with this level of installed capacity are typically large require dedicated transformers and associated switch gear to meet their supply requirements
+Eastern & Western region

+W29/T28/V28 - for medium commercial customers with an installed capacity of 200 - 299 kVA

+Any connections with this level of installed capacity are typically medium sized commercial customers with significantly higher average volumes than the T22/V22 price categories.
+Therefore, this group places increased demands on the upstream network assets and requires a slightly larger investment in on-site and upstream assets

+\ W29 will also initially include existing Commercial TOU Connections with installed capacity of 101 - 300 kVA until they are transitioned to W22

-T60/V60 - for large commercial customers with an installed capacity of 1,500 kVA and greater
+W50/T50/V40 - for large commercial customers with an installed capacity of 300 - 1499 kVA.